angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ### 3. Adding to an Angular project -- ng add

-Once you have completed the previous steps to `npm link` the local copy of `ngx-deploy-starter`, follow these steps to use it in a local Angular project.
+Once you have completed the previous steps to `npm link` the local copy of `@angular-schule/ngx-deploy-starter`, follow these steps to use it in a local Angular project.

 1. Enter the project directory